flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - The **Serial Port**: Connects the **controller**.
 Data transfer is performed in a serial manner (1 bit at a time) [@cpu-diagrams], but the interface adapts it to return a 16-bit value for the CPU to read (each bit place signifies a button pressed).
 Interrupts can also be set up to notify the CPU the instant any key is pressed.
   - One pin of this connector also sends **5 Volts** from the controller to the console.
 This is actually used to **power the console**!
 - The **Communications Port**: Whilst not an accessory *per se*, this port is used to talk to another Virtual Boy.
-This reminds me of the [Link cable](game-boy#external-communications) that the GameBoy uses.
+This reminds me of the [Link cable](game-boy#external-communications) that the Game Boy uses.
 The two Virtual Boys communicate in a master-slave manner using serial data streams.
   - This really makes you wonder what kind of multiplayer functionality was Nintendo envisioning.
 Unfortunately, no game ended up using this feature.

 `r close_float_group(with_markdown = TRUE)`